 Head over to Jenny Lake, one of only two lakes in Jackson Hole that allow motorboat access.
 For $15 round trip, or $9 one way, you can shuttle across Jenny Lake, taking in some truly breathtaking views along the way.
 The shuttle takes you to the head of the Cascade Canyon trailhead, eliminating the two-mile hike (each way) around the lake.
 From this point, you can head to Hidden Falls (0.5 mi each way), Inspiration Point (1 mi each way), or Cascade Canyon, towards Solitude Lake in the North, or Schoolroom Glacier in the South.

 You can also hike around the lake to your destination, and take the ferry on the way back.
 Not only will you get some unique perspectives of the area, but you’ll save time and energy on the way back.
 There’s no need to purchase a ticket in advance, as they are sold at the East dock and run every 10-15 minutes.
-If coming back from your hike on the West side of the lake, you may hop on the shuttle and just pay at the East dock station after the ride.
+If coming back from your hike on the West side of the lake, you may hop on the ferry and just pay at the East dock station after the ride.

 Here are outlines for the hikes available on the West side of Jenny Lake: